ClickWiki/clickwiki.github.io/wiki/clickteam.md

 ##### François Lionet
 **Lead Developer:** François is the other half of the lead developers for [Clickteam Fusion 2.5].
-His main role inside the company is working on the runtimes, the editors and innovating new features.
+His main role inside the company was working on the runtimes, the editors and innovating new features.

 ## History
 #### Europress
-Not yet documented.
+Not documented.

 [GAM]: /file-extensions/GAM/
 [Klik and Play]: /klik-and-play/